Roswell Park Researchers Receive More Than $3.3 Million in Grant Support for Cancer Research Efforts

-BUFFALO, NY — Roswell Park Cancer Institute (RPCI) is proud to announce that several faculty members have received grant funding totaling more than $3.3 million from federal agencies and other sources.
+BUFFALO, NY — Roswell Park Comprehensive Cancer Center (Roswell Park) is proud to announce that several faculty members have received grant funding totaling more than $3.3 million from federal agencies and other sources.
 These monies will fund important research that helps to further our understanding of cancer, develop new ways to treat it and improve patients’ quality of life.
 These recent grant recipients are:

 Yuesheng Zhang, MD, PhD, Professor of Oncology in the Department of Chemoprevention, received a five-year, $1.7 million grant award from the National Institutes of Health (NIH) to study the molecular basis for why men have a risk for bladder cancer that’s four times higher than women’s risk.
 The research will also assess intervention strategies.